Rei-SwitchBot/faq/en-us/Video Doorbell.md

 Thank you for reaching out to us.
 We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
 Regarding this issue, could you please check the following points?
+1. If possible, try moving the doorbell closer to the monitor for a day to see if it stays connected.
+If it works better with less distance between them, the problem may be with how it was installed.

-1. 1.
-If you have other SwitchBot cameras or video doorbells linked to your account, please check if similar issues are occurring.
+2. If you have other SwitchBot cameras or video doorbells linked to your account, please check if similar issues are occurring.

-2. Please make sure there are no more than two walls or doors between the doorbell and monitor, or the monitor and router.
+3. Please make sure there are no more than two walls or doors between the doorbell and monitor, or the monitor and router.
 Use the device within 10 meters of the router when possible.
 Keep the distance between the monitor and doorbell as short as possible for stable communication.

-3. If there are wireless electronic devices around the Video Doorbell, communication may be disrupted.
+4. If there are wireless electronic devices around the Video Doorbell, communication may be disrupted.
 Please relocate the Video Doorbell to a different position.

-4. If the video cannot be loaded, try switching Wi-Fi networks or using a personal hotspot.
+5. If the video cannot be loaded, try switching Wi-Fi networks or using a personal hotspot.

-5. Please restart the router.
+6. Please restart the router.

-6. Please remove the Video Doorbell from the app and add it again.
+7. Please remove the Video Doorbell from the app and add it again.
 When adding it back, make sure to correctly enter the Wi-Fi SSID and password.

 ---